Laurie Caldwell

 Visitation will be from 10 a.m. to noon Saturday, Oct.
 5, at Ford and Sons Mount Auburn Funeral Home in Cape Girardeau.

 Funeral will be at noon Saturday, Oct.
 5, at the funeral home.
-Private family burial will be at Cairo City Cemetery in Villa Ridge, Illinois.
+Private family burial will be at Calvary Catholic Cemetery in Villa Ridge, Illinois.

 Memorial contributions may be given to the Center for Speech and Hearing at Southeast Missouri State University.